practio/prettier-config/README.md

 }
 ```

-Install [lint-staged](https://www.npmjs.com/package/lint-staged) as a dev dependency and add the following entry to the root of the package.json file:
+and add the following entry to the root of the package.json file:

 ```jsonc
 {